 It is also against the law (if it leads to homelessness and poverty) to be born into this world with a physical or mental handicap.
-All of these things contribute to poverty and homelessness, and most if not all cannot be controlled by the individual, yet they are sometimes charged with a crime if one or more of these terrible events befalls them because these are the things that lead to most homelessness and poverty.
+All of these things contribute to poverty and homelessness, and most, if not all, cannot be controlled by the individual, yet they are sometimes charged with a crime if one or more of these terrible events befalls them because these are the things that lead to most homelessness and poverty.

 The world seems so much nicer when a person can pretend everything is as perfect for everyone else as it is for themselves -- and it saves having to care.

-In addition to criminalizing the condition of poverty, jailing the unfortunate victims of this circumstance and giving them a police record, the few meager possessions most of the homeless people have when they are arrested is confiscated and destroyed.
+In addition to criminalizing the condition of poverty, jailing the unfortunate victims of this circumstance and giving them a police record, the few meager possessions most of the homeless people have when they are arrested are confiscated and destroyed.

 How long before police are not only encouraged, but ordered, to shoot homeless people on sight?
 If being homeless and poor can be made into a crime, what is to prevent even more egregious and unconscionable behavior towards these unfortunate victims of our society?

 Will criminalizing people who find themselves in unfortunate circumstances be the limit of heartlessness?
 How long before it becomes illegal to be sick?
 To dye your hair the wrong color?
 Or to butter your bread on the wrong side?
 You can laugh if you want to, but who ever imagined being poor would be crimimalized?

 Some people care about the way homeless people are needlessly and unfairly condemned, reviled, vilified, and abused.
 They care about helping and finding long-term solutions, but they are the minority.